 Cantor Anesi has one child, David Troupp, who is a second year student at Benjamin Cardozo Law School in New York City.

-History of the Council of Alumni Associations
+History of the Alumni Leadership Council

 The Alumni Council of Hebrew Union College - Jewish Institute of Religion was formed in the 1994/1995 academic year.
 Representatives of the Schools of Graduate Studies, Jewish Communal Service, Rabbinic Studies, Sacred Music, and the Rhea Hirsch School of Education served on the Council.
 In 2003 the Council added two seats for representatives of the New York School of Education.
 The Council's mission from its inception until today is to bring the alumni together to both support the work of the alumni associations and to further the work of the College-Institute.